dotmh/lambda-controller/readme.md

 Extending
 ---------
 To keep the library as small as possible it doesn't include some functionality that you may need.
-This includes POST body handling and also functionality like cookies etc. The system is designed to be extend however.
-The extention system is based on mixin's this are just normal JS objects that are mixed in to the Lambda controller class.
+This includes request body handling and also functionality like cookies etc. However, the system is designed to be extended.
+The extention system is based on mixin's these are just normal JS objects that are mixed in to the Lambda controller class.

 A mixin that adds a function (method) and getter would look like this